Google

 possible that this procedure greatly diminished the subjects need

-for sleep, I can neither quantify nor substantiate its success
+for sleep, I can neither quantify nor substantiate it’s success

 without further clinical evidence.